rcc-uchicago/silc/tasks/drag/README.md

 # Drag

 Here we're piloting a simple task in which items can be dragged to different regions of the screen.
+A preliminary demo version of this task can be viewed [here](http://joyrexus.github.io/silc/tasks/drag/).

 ## Request